Frogs and turnout wiring

 Rail power

-Insulfrog points can be used to switch power to connected (through or diverging, otherwise unpowered tracks on or off.
+Insulfrog points can be used to switch power to connected (through or diverging, otherwise unpowered tracks) on or off.
 This allows locomotives on DC layouts to be selectively turned on (driven by the controller) or off (isolated from the controller).
 Alternatively the connected tracks may be independently powered.
 Similarly, a DCC locomotive can be selectively turned on or off even if not commanded to move.
-Insulfrog point closure

-Insulfrog points do not need insulated joiners.
+Insulfrog turnouts do not need insulated joiners.
 Power can be provided by joiners connecting to adjacent tracks.

 Frogs